MahmoudHamdi9/Commercial-Mall-End-to-End-BI-System/README.md

 | West Passage | 45% | 3.7M | 2.6M | **1.1M** |
 | Exit Zone | 45% | 2.9M | 2.9M | **0.0M** ✓ |

-> High traffic does not automatically drive collections — the link is broken at contract/follow-up governance level.
+> High traffic does not automatically drive collections — the link is broken at the contract follow-up and governance level.

 ---